Nijuuken/mazeAlgorithms/README.md

 ## Overview

-This project was created for my 2024 Winter Semester of Introduction to AI course.
-The program is designed to solve mazes using three different search algorithms: Depth First Search (DFS), Breadth First Search (BFS), and A*.
+This project was created to solve mazes using three different search algorithms: Depth First Search (DFS), Breadth First Search (BFS), and A*.
 The program generates random mazes, applies the search algorithms, and provides visualizations and statistics about the solution paths.

 ## Files and Structure